hoangvvo/benzene/docs/pages/reference/ws.md

 async function handleWs(sock: WebSocket): Promise<void> {
   const customSocket = {
     protocol: sock.protocol,
-    send: sock.send.bind(sock), // this is similar to browser API, use as it
+    send: sock.send.bind(sock), // this is similar to browser API, use as it is
-    close: sock.close.bind(sock), // this is similar to browser API, use as it };
+    close: sock.close.bind(sock), // this is similar to browser API, use as it is };
   graphqlWS(customSocket); // at this point customSocket has onmessage and onclose try {
     for await (const ev of sock) {
       // note: Deno actually implement the message and close event
-      // similar to  the browser API - use as it if (typeof ev === "string") {
+      // similar to  the browser API - use as it is if (typeof ev === "string") {
         customSocket.onmessage(ev);
       } else if (isWebSocketCloseEvent(ev)) {